How do I apply for college? There are so many ways you can help your teen!

-“How do I apply to college?”, your teen asks.
 This post covers how to make this process easier for your teen, starting the summer before their senior year.
 There are many things to keep track of, so get organized!
 Check out this post which will help your and your teen stay organized throughout high school.
-If you haven’t been doing all of these things, it’s not too late to start!
+So, when your teen asks, “How do I apply to college?” and you haven’t been doing all of these things, it’s not too late to start!

 Schools are sending information to prospective students via email and snail mail.
 It is such fun for your teen to receive all of these!
 Now, it’s time to begin the process of applying to colleges. *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
+My full disclosure policy is here.

 Pin for later!